Mormyridae: Electric fields

 Elephantfish possess electric organs that generate weak electric fields, and electroreceptors (ampullae of Lorenzini, knollenorgans, and Mormyromasts) that detect small variations in these electric fields caused by the presence of prey or other objects of different conductivities.
 This allows them to sense their environment in turbid waters where vision is impaired by suspended matter.

 Electric fish can be classified into two types: pulse fish or wave fish.
 Pulse-type discharges are characterized by long intervals between electric discharges, whereas wave-type discharges occur when the interval between consecutive pulses is so brief that the discharges fuse together to form a wave.
 The electric discharge is produced from an electric organ that evolved from muscle, as can also be seen in gymnotiform electric fish, electric rays, and skates.
 The convergent evolution between the South American gymnotiforms and the African Mormyridae is remarkable, with the electric organ being produced by the substitution of the same amino acid in the same voltage-gated sodium channel despite the two groups of fish being on different continents and the evolution of the electric sense organ being separated in time by around 60 million years.
 Convergent changes to other key transcription factors and regulatory pathways in both Gymnotiforms and Mormyridae also contributed to the evolution of the electric sense organ.

 Classification

-The roughly 221 species of elephantfish are grouped into two subfamilies, the Mormyrinae and Petrocephalinae.
+The roughly 221 species of elephantfish which are sometimes grouped into two subfamilies, the Mormyrinae and Petrocephalinae.
 The latter has only a single genus: